The Texas Tree Trails organization is a cooperative effort

 assist them with this effort.

-The Dallas Historic Tree Coalition began by
+The Texas Historic Tree Coalition began by

 raising money and laying the ground work for Historic Tree